carmencchow/bellabeat_casestudy/README.md

 ![farily](https://github.com/user-attachments/assets/b2d70e34-8818-48a6-88b5-1f28a6bae33f)

 ![very_sleep](https://github.com/user-attachments/assets/436e1782-e8a1-4865-af88-ada47368367d)

+These with these graphs where I’ve plotted the different intensity levels on the y-axis to the minutes of sleep on the left axis.
+Red (sedentary), purple (lightly active), blue (moderately active), and yellow (very active).
+Looking at the graphs, we can see a negative correlation between Sedentary Minutes and Sleep chart shows a positive correlation when mapping the minutes of very active minutes and sleep, and in the first graph we see that the more minutes a participant spends doing sedentary activity, the fewer minutes of sleep they get.

 <b>Final Summary</b>
 Let’s summarize our results for the four metrics before making our recommendations to the marketing team: